shintaronakamura28/Regression-Project/README.md

 # 🎣 Fish Regression Project 🐟

 Welcome to the Fish Regression Project!
-This project is all about using data to understand and predict fish characteristics.
-Whether you're a fish enthusiast or just curious about data science, this guide will help you dive in! 🌊
+This project is all about using data to understand and predict fish characteristics.🌊

 ## 🌟 What This Project Is About

 In this project, we're using a special dataset all about fish.
-Our goal is to use this data to build models that can predict things like fish weight, length, and more.
-It's like being a data detective! 🕵️‍♀️🕵️‍♂️
+Our goal is to use this data to build models that can predict things like fish weight, length, and more.🕵️‍♀️🕵️‍♂️

 ## 📂 What's Inside